 We helped the salespeople identify all stakeholders related to a deal and determine what information they needed to uncover.
-Then we started weekly coaching calls with the sales team to help develop some sales muscle.
-Each coaching call involved a combination of skills training, situational analysis, and mental conditioning.
+Then, we started weekly coaching calls with the sales team to help develop sales muscle.
+Each coaching call involved skills training, situational analysis, and mental conditioning.

-The sales folks not only closed more deals but also closed larger deals.
+The sales folks not only closed more deals but also closed more significant deals.
 Within seven months, they closed enough deals to double the company’s size and enabled the CEO to sell the company for a healthy multiple.

 The Common Mistake

-Rule: If you change the way a person thinks, you will change the way they perform.
-In this case study, the problem was the sales team’s discomfort in speaking with executives because felt they were not entitled to talk to them.
+Rule: If you change how a person thinks, you will change how they perform.
+In this case study, the sales team was uncomfortable speaking with executives because they felt they were not entitled to talk to them.

 This type of self-sabotage mindset comes in many different flavors.
 We see it when salespeople fail to ask good business questions, fail to find value or discuss price, exhibit a strong need to be liked, insist on showing the whole 100-slide PowerPoint – the list goes on and on.
 The real trick is determining who can adapt quickly and who never will.